elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

     ```
 ## Upgrade

 This section helps with managing the ingress lifecycle.
-There are a few scenarios.
-If the customer would like to remove the elastx provided, there are instructions at the delete step.
-There are also instructions on how to upgrade the ingress.
+There are three scenarios going forward.

+1. The customer have installed the ingress, then use the `Upgrade ingress by customer` section
+2. Elastx have installed the ingress and the customer wants to upgrade this deployment, follow the instructions under `Upgrade ingress installed by Elastx`
+3. Elastx have installed ingress previously but the customer want to remove the ingress and install their own ingress.
+In this case follow the instructions under the `Delete elastx provided elx-ingress-nginx` section

 ### Upgrade ingress by customer